linode/docs/docs/applications/project-management/how-to-install-redmine.md

 - '[Andrew Hosch's Guide on Redmine](http://www.untrustedconnection.com/2016/04/redmine-passenger-and-nginx-on-ubuntu.html)'
 ---

 Redmine is a free and open source project management tool.
 Redmine is one of the most popular project management tools.
+Redmine is a Ruby on Rails application, It allows users to manage projects, flexibly, while offering robust tracking tools, and an extensive library of plug-ins.
+Redmine supports wikis and forums, calendars and data visualization tools.
+Redmine can offer you your team an alternative to other non-free project management tools availble.
+This guide will show you how to install Redmine on Ubuntu 16.04, using Nginx to serve the application, and Passenger to allow Redmine to communicate with the web server.

 ### Before You Begin